Frequently Asked Questions

 4. How do students choose where to study?

-It depends on the language they study at SUA.
-The Study Abroad experience occurs in a country in which the student’s language of study at SUA is one of the principal languages spoken.
-Currently SUA offers a choice of Chinese, French, Japanese and Spanish language instruction.
+Study Abroad occurs in a country in which the student’s language of study at SUA is the principal language spoken.
+Currently, SUA offers programs in Chinese, French, Japanese and Spanish.

 5. How many locations does SUA offer for study abroad?